 Tip: Key to effective competency acquisition analytics is focusing on a small set of core competencies.

 Capacity affects revenue.
+Its an important component of Human Resource Analytics.
 Capacity analytics seeks to establish how operationally efficient people are in a business, e.g. are people spending too much time on admin and not enough on more profitable work, or are individuals stretched far too thin?
 It also allows businesses to establish of how much capacity they have to grow?

 Tip: The tricky part is establishing a system to track capacity without creating huge administrative burdens and without alienating employees with a ‘big-brother’ approach.
 Big data and sensor system can be very effective here.

 Hiring employees, training them and then integrating them into the business costs time and money.
 Human Resource Analytics has a domain i.e. Employee churn analytics is the process of assessing your staff turnover rates in an attempt to predict the future and reduce employee churn.
 Historical employee churn can be identified through traditional KPIs such as the employee satisfaction index, employee engagement level and staff advocacy score.
 Surveys and exit interviews are also useful tools.